r-spatial/RQGIS3/README.md

 Of course, this is a very simple example.
 We could have achieved the same using `sf::st_as_sf(ger) %>% sf::st_centroid()`.
-For a more detailed introduction to **RQGIS** and more complex examples have a look at our paper:
+For a more detailed introduction to **RQGIS3** and more complex examples have a look at our paper:

 <div style="text-align:center">